JadLevesque/PPMP-Iceberg/explanations.md

 ```

 # `#2""3`
-The first five characters of a dirty PPMP test file that remove most warnings and shortens the current file name to nothing.
+The first five characters of a dirty PPMP test file, that remove most warnings and shortens the current file name to nothing.
-Under GCC, this is called a linemarker.
+Under GCC, this is called a line marker.
 This one sets the line under it as `2` and the file name as nothing (some systems will
 transform this as `"<stdin>"` on the buildlog).
 The `3` tells the compiler to treat the current file as a system header.

 This trick is usually used in dirty PPMP tests to shorten the file names, though the system header status becomes a necessity
 when using warning prone features such as GCC's `#assert`.

 Syntax: `#` <*line number*> <*file name*> <*flag*>